wajeeh853/NYC-Uber-Forecast/README.md

 - The NYC subway station locations can be downloaded from data.ny.gov.
 - The neighborhood geoJSON file was the same one used by Adrian Meyers’ excellent NYC taxi trips analysis.
 This was a lot of data and to process it quickly, I relied upon using PySpark on a Google Cloud Dataproc cluster.
 Fortunately, Google’s tools make it easy to get up and running quickly.
 I used a mix of this tutorial from Google and this writeup by Charles Bochet to get Jupyter notebook running on a cluster with 1 master node and 3 worker nodes.
 Finally, I uploaded all my data to a Google Cloud Storage bucket which made it easy to access from multiple instances as well as avoided the headache of manually setting up a distributed filesystem (HDFS).

+# Modeling

+For baseline modeling, I created forecasts using only time-lagged features.
+I used the following three techniques, with the goal of progressing further with the most promising forecast.

+-Linear Regression
+-Seasonal AutoRegressive Integrated Moving Average with eXogenous regressors (SARIMAX) -Facebook Prophet
+Models were evaluated using root-mean squared error (RMSE).
+This way, the error metric would be easily understandable as “number of pickups” the forecast was off by.